The identity standards guide provides an overview of the Southern State Community College official identity.

 When ordering merchandise and apparel, there is an alternate form of the logo that can be used (shown below).
 As with the primary logo, this alternate logo can only appear on white, be reversed out on black or be reversed out on any of the Official Colors.
 This applies to all types of merchandise — t-shirts, coffee mugs, pens, notepads, folders and more.
-If you have questions about matching a color to one of the Official Colors, please contact the Communications Department and they will be happy to help you.
+If you have questions about matching a color to one of the Official Colors, please contact Communications and they will be happy to help you.

 To ensure the Southern State identity is in accordance with the visual standards outlined in this guide, all printed materials must be produced or approved by the Director of Marketing.
 This review process must be followed for any printed materials that will be distributed to the general public or the student body.
 This includes brochures, fliers, posters, mailers, handbooks, presentation materials and signage.

 No matter what kind of printed materials you need, the Director of Marketing can help assist you throughout the process.
 Producing communication materials involves several steps and collaboration is key to creating an effective marketing piece.